Finding Home Through Food

 Jane Class of '27

 Hi everyone!
 My name is Jane and I’m from California.
-I’m a first year currently living in Wigglesworth and I plan to concentrate in Economics with a secondary in Economics.
+I’m a sophomore living in Lowell, concentrating in Economics with a secondary in English.